Arteen-M/Platform-Fighter/README.md

 In the setup.py file, change the file name within the cx_Freeze.Executable function to match the actual file name

-Change the name and version inside the cx_Freeze.setup function
+Change the name and version variables to what the name and version are

 Open the Command Prompt within that folder